uhengart/covid-alert-dashboard/README.md

 # Unofficial COVID Alert Dashboard

-This project tries to infer the number of COVID-19 infections reported through [COVID Alert](https://github.com/cds-snc/covid-alert-app), Canada's exposure notifications app.
+The unofficial COVID Alert dashboard shows the number of COVID-19 infections reported through [COVID Alert](https://github.com/cds-snc/covid-alert-app), Canada's exposure notifications app, and the delay in reporting these infections.
 This project is not affiliated with Health Canada or the Canadian Digital Service maintaining COVID Alert.

-COVID Alert users who get infected with COVID-19 use the app to send diagnosis keys to a central server.
-Diagnosis keys are used by the app to generate unique Bluetooth identifiers that are broadcast by the phone.
-Other COVID Alert app users will download the uploaded diagnosis keys from the server and use them to find matches among the Bluetooth identifers broadcast by nearby smartphones and captured by their phone.
-This project retrieves the diagnosis keys not to find matches, but to estimate the number of app users who reported an infection and the number of days passed between the day when a COVID Alert user first experienced symptoms and the day when they alerted other users of a possible exposure.
+COVID Alert users who get infected with COVID-19 use the app to submit diagnosis keys to a central server.
+Diagnosis keys are used by the app to generate unique Bluetooth identifiers, which are broadcast by a phone and captured by nearby phones.
+Other COVID Alert app users download the uploaded diagnosis keys from the server and use them to find matches among the Bluetooth identifers captured by their phone.
+This project retrieves the diagnosis keys from the central server not to find matches, but to estimate
+* the number of people who reported an infection through the COVID Alert app and
+* the delay between a COVID Alert user first experiencing symptoms and the user reporting their infection.

 ![Daily numbers](Daily.png)